7 Things to Remember About RVing With Pets

 1. If your dog barks a lot, you must do something about it.

 It’s just rude to have your dog bark all day at an RV park and bothering everyone else around you.
 We’re not fans of shock collars, and didn’t want to go that route.
 But one of our two dogs was a barker.
 Like a “never going to stop, I will bark for 5 hours in a row” kind of barker.
 So we needed something!

 Luckily, a friend told us about a citronella bark collar.
 When our black lab, Indy, barks, it sprays out citronella.
 She didn’t like the smell at all.
 We put it on her, she barked twice and that was it.
 It worked that well.

 Indy is a smart dog, so when she doesn’t have the collar on she knows she can bark again.
 We take it off at night while she sleeps, but leave it on her all day.
 We have one problem with it.
 If Odin, our yellow lab, is standing next to Indy and he barks, Indy gets sprayed.
 Not fair!

 We think she has figured this out, because if Odin barks, she quickly moves away.
 Luckily, he doesn’t often bark, so it’s not a big issue.
-For information on the citronella bark collar we, click here.
+Get one here for your dog's size.